localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 {"math_result":9}
 ```

+### Testing every change

-But that's just a simple arithmetic script, right?
+But that's just a simple plain Python Lambda, right?
 How can we hot swap Lambda functions with external dependencies?
 For this purpose, we recommend using a virtual environment.
 You can specify a `requirements.txt` where all your dependencies are specified and you can install them by activating the environment and running the command: `pip install -r requirements.txt`.
 Now we can prepare a special folder and a watchman script for hot code swapping!

 We will specify a `watchman.sh` script that will act as a wrapper while we mount our folder as mounting point for Lambdas.
 We will use `build/hot` as an example here.
 Here is an example of what the script would look like: